7-Day Alpine course

 We believe that small groups are better for this type of training.
-So we have a maximum client to instructor ratio of just four clients to one instructor.
-If there are six clients you will have one guide and one assistant guide, eight clients means there will be two guides and you’ll operate in two smaller groups.
+So we have a maximum client-to-instructor ratio of just four clients to one instructor.
+If there are six clients, you will have one guide and one assistant guide; with eight clients, there will be two guides, and you’ll operate in two smaller groups.

 Does this mountaineering course have minimum numbers?

 b.)
-You will be offered to continue with the course as planned and cover the extra cost.
+You will be offered to continue the course as planned and cover the extra cost.

 c.)
-We can transfer you to another date when the course is running again.
+We can transfer you to another date when the course runs again.

 Note: In the unlikely event that the course length is shortened due to insufficient numbers.
-We will provide accommodation for you in Arthurs Pass Village for the full duration of your original booking. ie. any extra time following the course being shortened.
+We will provide accommodation for you in Arthurs Pass Village for the duration of your original booking. i.e. any extra time following the course being shortened.

 SEE WHAT OUR CLIENTS HAVE TO SAY